tyaga/sfVkontaktePlugin/README.md

 		class myUser extends sfVkontakteUser {

 *  Change inheritance of your actions.class.php .

 		class mainActions extends sfVkontakteActions {

 *  Add js setter partial to application layout.php.
 Add it inside the &lt;head&gt; tag.

 		<? include_partial('sfVkontakteFetch/init_js_options')?>

-*  If you want to use our installation and settings messages, add partial to application layout.php.
-Add it inside the &lt;body&gt; tag.
-Otherwise, see Client side chapter.
+*  If you want to use default installation and settings messages, include the **_messages** partial to the application layout.php file.
+Include it inside the &lt;body&gt; tag.
+Otherwise, define ids of **div** tags that contain your messages in second parameter **options** of the vkApp constructor.
+See Client side chapter.

 		<? include_partial('sfVkontakteFetch/messages')?>

-*  Put your VK App settings in settings.yml.
-Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
-It allows you to have two instances of your VK App with different settings
+*  Copy settings-example.yml to your config directory.
+Put the settings of your application in settings.yml.
+You can copy these settings from "edit application" page on vk.com site.
+Optionally add SF_ROOT/config/settings.yml to your VCS ignore file.
+It allows you to have two instances of your application with different settings.
+For example, development and production instances.

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml